mayur0108/Formula1_Data_warehouse/README.md

 Example dashboard: Points by Driver, Race Performance by Country, Sprint vs Race Stats

 🧾 License
-Licensed under the MIT License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.